cjerzak/DescriptiveRepresentationCalculator-software/README.md

 print( ExpectedRep )

 ##################
-# Compute the amount of representation left on explained under
+# Compute the amount of representation left unexplained under
 # the random sampling model for the same body and population
 ResidualRep <- SDRepresentation(
   PopShares = c(1/3, 2/3, 1/3),